 It’s been an exciting year for the Boys State Committee.
-I spent numerous hours searching for two young men for our Boys State scholarship.
-Along with my recruiting duties for the Detachment, I’ve been heavily involved in activities for the 71st session of American Legion Jersey Boys State coordinating the county orientation schedules, presenting at two orientations, and being part of the planning through emails, phone conferences and meetings.
+I spent numerous hours searching for two young men for our annual Boys State scholarships.
+Along with my recruiting duties for the Detachment, I’ve been heavily involved in recruitment for my home Post 455 in New Egypt, Ocean County and in preparation activities for the 72nd session of American Legion Jersey Boys State coordinating the county orientation schedules, presenting at three orientations, and being part of the planning through emails, phone conferences and meetings.
 Even though Boys State is only one week, for some of the senior staff, it’s a year-long effort and I am proud to be part of it.
 As of today, among former statesmen, legionnaires and friends of the program, I am happy to report that we have over thirty SAL members on the all-volunteer staff and many long-time staff members are joining the SAL every year!

 **QUICK UPDATE: GOVERNOR CHRISTIE SIGNED THE BILL INTO LAW JAN.
 19TH, 2016**